 The Cable Television Act of 1992 re-affirms certain provisions of the Cable Policy Act of 1984 regarding the collection and maintenance of personally identifiable information by cable television operators.
-This notice applies to our cable television service, our High-Speed Internet service, and our Digital Phone services as provided for by applicable law and except as otherwise noted.
+This notice applies to Full Channel services as provided for by applicable law and except as otherwise noted.
 In accordance with those provisions, Full Channel collects and maintains personally identifiable information concerning subscribers.
 That information includes billing records; service, maintenance and repair records; premium service subscription information; marketing information and subscriber complaints.
 Information includes but is not limited to your name; service address; billing address; e-mail address; telephone number; driver’s license number; social security number; bank account number; credit card number; and other similar account information.

 Unless otherwise noted, all personally identifiable information is used solely for the normal business purpose of offering and rendering cable service to you.
 Some persons have access to such information when necessary in connection with our business.
 Access is as often as necessary and may be on a day-to-day basis.
-Those people include cable system employees; cable system sales agents; businesses which provide services to the cable system, such as our accountants, billing and collection services; program and program guide providers where applicable; program services which will periodically audit subscription information and representatives of the franchising authority.
-The cable system will not maintain such information after it is no longer necessary for carrying on our business.
+Those people include Full Channel employees; sales agents; businesses which provide services to Full Channel, such as our accountants, billing and collection services; program and program guide providers where applicable; programming services which may periodically audit subscription information and representatives of the franchising authority.
+Full Channel may not maintain such information after it is no longer necessary for carrying on our business.

 Except as indicated in the preceding paragraph, we may not disclose personally identifiable information without your consent, unless we are required to do so by what we believe to be a valid court order.
 Records concerning your cable television programming selections specifically may generally be obtained only under court order, after notice is given to you and you have the opportunity to contest issuance of such an order in court.
 Records of or concerning your use of other broadband services (i.e. Internet and telephone) may be required to be disclosed under court order without your notification.

 In the course of providing High-Speed Internet service, Full Channel collects and stores of this information, which is necessary to render the services, including but not limited to your unique IP address, email address, hardware configuration and other personally identifiable information.
 In certain situations, third-party service providers may transmit, collect, and store this information on our behalf to provide features of our services.
-Neither Full Channel nor these third parties will use your personally identifiable information except for the purpose of providing these features or if required to disclose such information under what we believe to be a valid court order.
+Neither Full Channel nor these third parties may use your personally identifiable information except for the purpose of providing these features or if required to disclose such information under what we believe to be a valid court order.
 A disclosure of your information under court order may be made without your knowledge or notification as governed by applicable law.

 In addition to the disclosure information above, section 702 of the Federal Telecommunications Act of 1996, as amended, (the “Telecommunications Act”) provides additional privacy protections for certain information related to our phone services: information about the quantity, technical configuration, type, destination, location, and amount of your use of the phone services; and information contained on your telephone bill concerning the phone services you receive.